Vietnam.vn - Nền tảng quảng bá Việt Nam

 The deal is aimed at resolving a dispute that arose last week over a Canadian office in Dominica that threatened to complicate international plans to bolster Haiti's police force.

-The International Organization for Migration (IOM), a United Nations agency, estimated on June 8 that the number of Haitians displaced by widespread gang violence has risen to more than 165,000.
+The International Organization for Migration (IOM), one of the United Nations agencies, estimated on June 8 that the number of Haitians displaced by widespread gang violence had risen to more than 165,000.

 Source